David Stoliar: Early life

 Stoliar was born the son of Jacob Stoliar in Chișinău, Bessarabia, which at the time was part of Romania.
 The Stoliars lived in Chișinău until 1927, when David and his parents moved to France to join one of Jacob's brothers, a hotelier in Vence in Provence.
 In 1932 the Stoliars returned to Romania, where Jacob took a job with another of David's uncles, who ran a textile factory.
 In 1932 David's parents divorced and his mother returned to France, settling with her brother in Paris.
 She took David with her to Paris but Jacob remained in Bucharest.
 David was at school at a boarding collège in Fontainebleau until 1936, when Jacob had him return to Bucharest.
 David's mother remained in France, where she remarried.
 David went to school at a Liceu in Bucharest, spending his summer holidays with his mother in Paris.
-In 1940 the Liceu expelled David for being Jewish, after which he briefly attended a Liceu set up by Bucharest Jewish community.
+In 1940 the Liceu expelled David for being Jewish, after which he briefly attended a Liceu set up by the Bucharest Jewish community.
 By the end of 1940 the Romanian authorities deported David to a forced labour camp at Poligon near Bucharest.